kristian-lange-tw/JATOS_docs_v3/pages/Expose-your-local-JATOS.md

 More information about how to [bring your JATOS online](Bring-your-JATOS-online.html)

 This page is about on how to expose your locally installed JATOS to the Internet.
 If you want to know a bit more about the background, I recommend reading [Tunnelling services for exposing localhost to the web](https://www.chenhuijing.com/blog/tunnelling-services-for-exposing-localhost-to-the-web).
 There are several tunneling services and some of those are free or have at least a free offer.
 Here we concentrate on _Serveo_, _ngrok_, and _localhost.run_.
 All tree are working fine.
 Just pick one.
+If you have Windows and don't know SSH _ngrok_ will suit you best since it has an installer.

 But first some general advice: